linux-china/rsocket-load-balancing/README.md

 * com.example.calculator.MathCalculatorService
 * com.example.calculator.ExchangeCalculatorService

 Why this naming style?
-Take a look at the following steps:
+Take a look at the following steps to call remote RSocket services:

 * Extract appName from service full name.
 For example, appName is `com-example-calculator`  from `com.example.calculator.MathCalculatorService`
-* Invoke ReactiveDiscoveryClient.getInstances(appName) to get app instance list
+* Invoke `ReactiveDiscoveryClient.getInstances(appName)` to get app instance list
 * Build RSocketRequester with load balance support with `RSocketRequester.Builder.transports(servers)`
 * Call RSocketRequester api with service full name as routing key